equinor/procosys_scaffold/README.md

 * Folder names for projects
 * csproj files

-Edit solution file, csproj filess and Dockerfile in Notepad and fix paths to csproj-files according to new name
+Edit solution file, csproj files and Dockerfile in Notepad and fix paths to csproj-files according to new name

 Solution should now load correctly in Visual Studio.
 Check Project references.